What Is Augmentation?

 What causes augmentation?

 Doctors do not know what causes augmentation.
 Doctors do know that low iron levels in the body increase the chances of developing augmentation.
-Some studies suggest that people with RLS need higher than normal levels of iron.
+Some studies suggest that people with RLS need higher-than-normal levels of iron.

 How is augmentation diagnosed?